pbloem/profane-tmesis/voodo-economics.md

 She stares at him.

-"What if you told the journalists that your model said Hutchison, high confidence?"
+"What if you told the journalists that your model said Hutchison, high confidence?"<br/>
 "Well, most likely, I'd be wrong.
-Baker would get it."
+Baker would get it."<br/>
 "Erica.
-You wouldn't just be wrong."
+You wouldn't just be wrong."<br/>

 She still doesn't see.